jonzarecki/pre-commit-mcp/README.md

    - Initialize a git repository with a `.pre-commit-config.yaml`.
    - Install the hooks with `pre-commit install`.
    - Run the server and perform typical MCP interactions, ensuring log messages from pre‑commit appear in the conversation and the resource reflects the latest run.

+GitHub Actions runs the lint and compile checks in `.github/workflows/ci.yml` on every push and pull request.